hthiyaga/IPL-Data-Analysis/README.md

 For visualization, I used three charts.
 Two bar chart and one scatterplot.
 First bar chart shows the number of wins by each and every team over the years in the history of IPL.
 Since I used bar chart for this, the exact number will not be known by looking at the chart alone.
 By **hovering** every single rectangle bar, we will get to know the number of wins by each team.
-Second bar chart shows the teamwise record.
+Second bar chart shows the teamwise record which is basically an **annotation** of first chart.
 Since there are 12 different teams, I decided to make it **interactive** by placing a **dropdown**
 **selector** where the dropdown will have 12 teams from which we can select any team of our choice to know the stats.
 Barchart will be updated everytime when different team is selected.
 For
 example: if Chennai Super Kings is **selected**, bar chart will be display multiple bars which represents the number of wins by Chennai Super Kings(CSK) aganist every other team in IPL.
 Hovering the each bar will give exact number of wins against that particular team.
 The third and final scatterplot shows the supporting factor for the previous two charts.
 If we look at the first and second